BlockchainCommons/lethekit/doc/assembly.md

 1. Gently screw the display in place in the case.
 DO NOT OVERTIGHTEN SCREWS.
-There are two sets of display holes to support an alternate display, use the set which align the display with the display case cutout.
+There are two sets of display holes to support an alternate display, use the set which align the display in it's cutout when viewed from the other side of the case.

+2. It's helpful to dress the display wires towards the bottom of the case as they leave the display connector; we'll need to clear an LED inserted through the hole.

 ![Attach Display](images/attach-display.jpg)